phillips109/tax-bash/Formfactory/T23/2Sequence/README.md

+This is the README file for the 2Sequence folder of Tax-bash

+Copyright(C) 2023 Phillips Wedemeyer

+This file is part of a program called Tax-bash.

+Tax-bash is free software: you can redistibute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Tax-bash is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PUPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Tax-bash.
+If not, see <https://www.gnu.org/licenses/>.

 In this folder two things are accomplished.
 1. The entry spaces on the form are given **short names**
 2. The **sequence** in which the forms are likely to be filled out is specified.